wobbleorange/Beat-Saber/Blender PY/README.md

 ### sort and in/out anim
 This will sort all objects per distance from either the 3D cursor, or a vector.
 Then will create in animation in and/or out to the original position.
 (If you only want in or out, the other may be removed.
-Can use locatioin rotation scale as required)
+Can use location rotation scale as required)

 ```